+Chris is age 52.
 The compulsory contributions which Chris is required to make toward his defined benefit are paid from after-tax salary.

-Note: this example assumes there are no other non-concessional contributions being made by the member to another super fund.
+Note: this example assumes there are no other concessional contributions being made by the member to another super fund.

 Category of membership 1

 NTC % 10.8%

 Part time percentage 100% (full time)

-Super salary at 1 July 2012 \$70,000
+Super salary at 1 July 2013 \$70,000

 Member Mandatory contribution rate (paid from after-tax salary) 5.5%

 Employer Additional (Accumulation) contribution rate 3.0%

-For the 2012/13 financial year the concessional contribution limit is \$25,000.
-Any concessional (before-tax) contributions made in that period over \$25,000, could be taxed at the highest marginal tax rate.
+For the 2013/14 financial year the concessional contribution limit for individuals under age 60 is \$25,000.
+Any concessional (before-tax) contributions made in that period over \$25,000, will be taxed at the member's marginal tax rate.

-Employer Additional (Accumulation) contributions: 3.0% x \$70,000 \$2,100 Notional Taxed contributions: 10.8% x \$70,000 less [1.2 x (5.5% \$2,940 x \$70,000)]
+Employer Additional (Accumulation) contributions: 3.0% x \$70,000 \$2,100 Notional Taxed contributions: 10.8% x \$70,000 less \$2,940 [1.2 x (5.5% x \$70,000)]

-If Chris' salary and the Employer Additional (Accumulation) contributions remain the same during the 2012/13 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,960 [\$25,000 - (\$2,100 + \$2,940)].
+If Chris' salary and the Employer Additional (Accumulation) contributions remain the same during the 2013/14 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,960 [\$25,000 - (\$2,100 + \$2,940)].

 Chris decides to limit his additional before-tax voluntary contributions to a maximum of \$15,000.
-He also decides he should review his superannuation during the year to ensure that any change in his circumstances

-(in particular, any salary increase) does not cause him to exceed his concessional (before-tax) contribution limit.
-Chris puts some notes in his diary to remind himself to follow up.
+He also decides he should review his superannuation during the year to ensure that any change in his circumstances (in particular, any salary increase) does not cause him to exceed his concessional (before-tax) contribution limit.
+Chris puts some notes in his electronic diary to remind himself to follow up.

-How the Fund works
+9. How the Fund works

 The CCSSP of NGS Super provides, in the main, benefits based on the accumulation of contributions plus investment earnings.
 Members of the defined benefit categories (who are required to contribute a percentage of their salary) may also receive the protection of a minimum retirement benefit after age 55.
 This benefit is based on a multiple of your salary near retirement.
-The multiple is determined as a percentage (depending on their category of membership) and the number of years of your contributory membership.
+The multiple is determined as a percentage (depending on your category of membership) and the number of years of your contributory membership.

-Benefits paid from the fund are financed by member and employer contributions together with investment earnings.
-If a defined benefit member makes any additional (Voluntary) contributions to the Fund, these contributions and any rollovers into NGS Super will be credited to a separate sub-account in the member's name.
-The 3% award contributions are also credited to this sub-account.
+Benefits paid from the Fund are financed by member and employer contributions together with investment earnings.
+If a defined benefit member makes any additional (voluntary) contributions to the Fund, these contributions and any rollovers into NGS Super will be credited to a separate sub-account in the member's name, in the Voluntary Account.
+The 3% Employer Additional contributions are also credited to this sub-account, in the Productivity Account.
+The Voluntary Account and Productivity Account are referred to as Additional Accounts.

-Members can also choose their own investment option for this sub-account - please refer to the NGS Super Member Guide dated 1 March 2012 for more information on Investment Choice.
+Members can also choose their own investment option for this sub-account - please refer to the NGS Super Member Guide dated 1 July 2013 for more information on Investment Choice.